 You can apply for the Tio programmes until the start of the semester.
 However, the number of available positions is limited.
 Therefore, it is recommended to register on time.
 Positions are assigned in order in which students register.

-Tio expects all its students to have third party liability insurance as well as health insurance.
+Tio expects all its students to have personal liability insurance as well as health insurance.
 EU/EEA students can study at Tio based on insurance taken out in their home country.

 Once all the required documents have been received and you have been accepted to Tio, you need to find yourself a place to live.